LinuxGogley/3D-ROMAP/Electrical/Power Supply/Testboard/README.md

 ## Noise
   Upon testing, an approximate 1Vpp is detected close to the switching frequency.
-This has been tested via analysis and inspection.
+This has been tested via analysis and inspection, and has caused a design change to exclude the 5v source due to its high inductance requirement.